micalevisk/nestjs-conditional-exception-filter/README.md

 @Catch(
   filter({
-    // Define for each instance this filter should be applied.
+    // Define for which instance this filter should be applied.
     // This is optional, so your filter no longer needs to work over class instances only
     for: YourErrorClass,
     // And add your refined condition in this callback predicate function